The Implicit Bias of Steepest Descent with Mini-batch Stochastic Gradient: Implicit Bias of Stochastic Steepest Descent in Small Batch Regime

-\begin{lemma}[Equivalence of Spectral and Frobenius Descent for Single-Sample] Consider the update using a single sample $(\xb_i, y_i)$.
+For the spectral descent direction, the optimizer is not unique in general.
+Following Muon's definition, for a gradient matrix $\G_t = \mathbf{U}_t \bsigma_t \V_t^\top,$ we take the canonical spectral descent direction to be $-\mathbf{U}_t \V_t^\top.$ \begin{lemma}[Equivalence of Spectral and Frobenius Descent for Single-Sample] Consider the update using a single sample $(\xb_i, y_i)$.
 The steepest descent directions defined by the Spectral norm ($\snorm{\cdot}{\infty}$) and the Frobenius norm ($\snorm{\cdot}{2}$) are identical:

 \end{lemma}

 \begin{proof} Recall that the negative gradient for sample $i$ is the outer product $-\nabla \ell_i(\W) = (\eb_{y_i} - \s_i)\xb_i^\top$.
 Being an outer product of two vectors, this matrix has rank 1.
 Its singular value decomposition is simply $\sigma_1 \ub \vb^\top$, where $\sigma_1 = \|\eb_{y_i} - \s_i\|_2 \|\xb_i\|_2$, $\ub = \frac{\eb_{y_i} - \s_i}{\|\eb_{y_i} - \s_i\|_2}$, and $\vb = \frac{\xb_i}{\|\xb_i\|_2}$.